tamimcodes/tamimcodes/README.md

 ---

 ### 👨‍🎓 About Me
 I am a Bioinformatics Engineering student at Bangladesh Agricultural University (BAU), expected to graduate in 2027.
-My studies emphasize the application of computer science principles and techniques to solve complex biological problems, with a strong focus on programming,problem solving, data structures and algorithms, machine learning.
+My studies emphasize the application of computer science principles and techniques to solve complex biological problems, with a strong focus on programming, problem solving, data structures and algorithms, machine learning.
 I am passionate about leveraging this interdisciplinary expertise to drive innovation and technological advancements in bioinformatics and computational biology.

 <!----------------------
 I'm currently exploring: